Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 If you use Initial Caps in titles and headlines, see the style tip here.

-You will want to change the names in the DialogAddPushbutton commands and also in the Switch commands.
+Basic edits: You will want to change the names ("David Smith" et al.) in the DialogAddPushbutton commands and also in the Switch commands.

-Assign the macro to a key and then, when the menu appears, press the button to insert the name or press "a" to abort.
+Tip: Assign the macro to a key and then, when the menu appears, press the letter (preceded by a & character in the code below) to insert the name, or just press "a" to abort.
+[You can also assign the macro to a toolbar button if you prefer using a mouse.]

-[To copy this macro into your WordPerfect, see here.]
+To copy this macro code into your WordPerfect to produce a functioning macro, see here.

 OnCancel(EndItNow@)